Jonalona/Frequency-Parser/README.md

 3. **Authored every backend service**
    Hand-wrote all database models, API endpoints, and query-builder logic in Python/Flask and T-SQL to power each frontend action.

-This hybrid approach let me move from concept to prototype in days, then harden both front and back ends into a robust tool the pricing team relies on daily.
+This hybrid approach let me move from concept to prototype in days, then harden both front and back ends into a robust tool the pricing team can rely on daily.